How to Scope an MVP With AI: 1-Page Build / Not-Build Doc

 A useful MVP definition: “Help solo founders decide in 60 seconds whether to switch from Stripe + their current billing tool to ours, and complete a test webhook within 5 minutes of signup.”
 That beats “Help founders manage billing.”
 The first is one job and is testable; the second is a product.

 A useful OUT line: “User dashboard — OUT.
 Reason: the MVP job is ‘decide whether to switch’, not ‘manage subscriptions over time.’
 Dashboards matter at retention, not activation.
 Wizard-of-Oz alternative: for the first 50 users, email them a manually-built screenshot weekly.
-Defer real dashboard until we have 200 paying users.”
+Defer the real dashboard until we have 200 paying users.”

 A useful IN line: “Webhook test sandbox — IN.
 Reason: the user can’t decide whether to switch without seeing the webhook fire successfully with their own event payload.
 Without this, the MVP doesn’t deliver the single job.”

-A useful cut order: “Cut order if I fall behind: (1) cut the OAuth provider beyond Stripe — manual API-key paste is enough for first 50; (2) cut the inline docs panel — link to external docs page instead; (3) cut the variant pricing display — pick the lowest tier and hide the rest until v2.
+A useful cut order: “Cut order if I fall behind: (1) cut the OAuth provider beyond Stripe — a manual API-key paste is enough for the first 50; (2) cut the inline docs panel — link to an external docs page instead; (3) cut the variant pricing display — pick the lowest tier and hide the rest until v2.
 Each cut named with what we’d lose.”

 A useful Wizard-of-Oz: “Customer onboarding emails — fake it.
-For first 50 signups, I personally send a welcome email within 2 hours and book a 15-min call.
+For the first 50 signups, I personally send a welcome email within 2 hours and book a 15-min call.
 This is faster to build, surfaces the questions to actually answer, and the friction it creates filters out non-serious signups.”

 How to refine